flakjakk/working-band/docs/source/phase3.rst

 	- Can the lead singer hear themselves in the PA?
 	- Can the backing singers hear themselves in the PA?

-If the answer to both these questions is 'no', then then next questioon to ask is: Are the vocals loud enough in the PA?
-If the answerr is 'yes', then the stage volume is *too loud*. **Turn the guitar amps down**!
+If the answer to both these questions is 'no', then the next question to ask is:

+	- Are the vocals loud enough in the PA?

+If the answer is 'yes', then the stage volume is *too loud*. **Turn the guitar amps down**!

 If you're one of the guitarists who sings backing and you find that you can't hear your voice but can hear the lead vocal then **turn your amp down**.